Sweet Potato Pie With Pecan Crust

 Directions

-- Add the the cold butter and pulse until pieces of butter are well frostbites and pea sized.
-Add the ice water and pulse a few times until loose dough forms.
-Empty out onto a lightly floured surface, form the dough into a disc, wrap in plastic wrap and chill in the fridge for at least an hour or preferably overnight.
+- Empty out onto a lightly floured surface, form the dough into a disc, wrap in plastic wrap and chill in the fridge for at least 1 hour or preferably overnight.

-- For the sweet potato filling: Preheat oven to 350°F. Place the sweet potatoes on a parchment-lined sheet tray and roast until tender, about 1 hour.
+- Preheat oven to 350°F. Place the sweet potatoes on a parchment-lined sheet tray, poke a couple of wholes all over them and roast until tender, about 1 hour.
 Remove from the oven; let cool.
-Peel and scrape out the flesh, discarding the skin.
-You should have approx 2 cups of cooked sweet potatoes.

 - Remove the dough from the refrigerator and transfer it to a floured work surface.
 Using a rolling pin, roll the dough out to an ⅛-inch thick.
 Transfer the dough to a 9-inch nonstick pie pan (or a lightly greased one) and trim excess dough around the edge of the pan, fold edges under and crimp edges of the crust decoratively.
-Poke a hole in dough at the bottom of the pan using a fork and chill in the fridge for 20 minutes.
+Poke a couple of holes in dough at the bottom of the pan using a fork and chill in the fridge for 20 minutes.

-- Pour the sweet potato mixture into the pie and bake until the filling is just set, about 45 minutes.
+- Pour the sweet potato mixture into the pie and bake at 350 degrees F until the filling is just set, about 45 minutes.
 Transfer to a wire rack and allow to cool completely before slicing, about 2 hours.
-Serve with whip cream.
-Cover leftovers tightly and store in the refrigerator for up to 5 days.

-Recipe notes
+Recipe Notes

 Adapted from Tasting Table